How to Set Up Your Red Dot Sight for Pistol Competition

 Test and adjust the initial Point of Aim & Point of Impact at ten yards.

-Test settings at fifteen, twenty, and twenty-five yards and adjust horizontal Point of Impact (POI) as needed.
+Test settings at 15, 20, and 25 yards and adjust horizontal Point of Impact (POI) as needed.

-Test and adjust vertical Point of Aim & Point of Impact using an average target distance (for example, seventeen yards).
+Test and adjust vertical Point of Aim & Point of Impact using an average target distance (e.g., 17 yards).

 Test your settings over several practice sessions to determine if your selected average target distance is working for you.